binkley/kotlin-rational/README.md

 `Character` does not make sense (and it is unfortunate Java's `java.lang.Number`, which `kotlin.Number` models, includes this conversion.)

+Note that `toBigDecimal(limitPlaces, roundingMode)` defaults to `FLOOR` rounding when truncating decimal places.

 ### Sorting

 All values sort in the natural mathematical sense, excepting that with